 - READY TO GO - with inbuilt thermometer, retractable legs and detachable dual-fuel burners Roccbox is easy to transport and set up- just click the switch and start cooking!

 - SUPPLIED WITH BOTH WOOD & GAS BURNERS - allowing you the option of traditional pizza, or convenience.
+Buy now and get a FREE wood burner (worth £100).

 - SAFE TOUCH - body insulation and the outer silicone skin make Roccbox the family friendly option, reducing the danger of skin burns that is a feature of metal bodied ovens.